-- II.
-See the introduction to section 7.

-- III.
-If an allocation holder for these products uses less than 90 per cent of its allocation (95 per cent in the case of egg products), the allocation in the next year will be reduced by the percentage of the allocation not utilized in the previous quota year.
-Allocation not used in one quota year is not available for carry-over to the next quota year.

-- IV.
-Individual import permits are required for each shipment at the within-TRQ rates of duty.

-- V-VII.
-Import permits are issued through an on-line automated system either (a) in the offices of customs brokers in major cities across Canada, or (b) at the Trade Controls Policy Division of Global Affairs Canada in Ottawa.
+- 6.I.
+Information on TRQs and related formalities is published on the Global Affairs Canada website.
+Some TRQ-specific information is published in the Notices to Importers published individually for each TRQ, and which are available through the same website. - II.
+TRQ size and import license allocations are determined on a yearly basis. - III.
+If an allocation holder for these products uses less than 90% of its allocation (95% in the case of egg products), the allocation in the next year will be reduced by the percentage of the allocation not utilized in the previous quota year.
+Allocation not used in one quota year is not available for carry-over to the next quota year. - IV.
+Individual import permits are required for each shipment at the within-TRQ rates of duty. - V-VII.
+Import permits are issued through an on-line automated system either (a) in the offices of customs brokers in major cities across Canada, or (b) at the Technology and Administration Services Division of Global Affairs Canada in Ottawa.
 Requests for permits are accepted 30 days prior to the expected date of arrival of the shipment to Canada.
 Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (five days prior to and 24 days after).
-Utilization of permits for one quota year is not allowed in the next quota year.

-- VIII.
-See the introduction to section 7.

-- IX-X. Not applicable.

-- XI.
-A supplementary import policy is in place to accommodate market shortages.
-Supplementary imports may also be authorized for re-export.
+Utilization of permits for one quota year is not allowed in the next quota year. - VIII.
+Allocation methods vary by TRQ.
+Please refer to the Notices to Importers referred to in response I for allocation and administration policies for individual TRQs. - IX-X. Not applicable. - XI.
+A supplementary import policy is in place to allow supplementary imports in certain situations, including market shortages.
+Supplementary imports may also be authorized for re-export. - 7.
+Where there is no quantitative limit on importation of a product, importers can claim a General Import Permit at the border. - 8.
+See Section 7.1.

-- 7. Not applicable.

-- 8. See General Responses.